genneko/r53/README.md

 ```

 ## Initial Setup
-Run 'r53 configure' and input your IAM account and a hosted zone information.
-They will be written in your $HOME/.r53rc file.
+Run 'r53 configure' and input your awscli profile and a hosted domain information (Zone ID is automatically queried using a input domain name).
+They are written to your $HOME/.r53rc file and will be used from now on.
 ```
 $ ./r53 configure
 AWS CLI Profile [default]: dns